dhis2/dhis2-android-docs/content/capture-app/android-specific-features.md

 ## Offline Multi-user (New 2.6) { #capture_app_generic_multiuser}

 The Android app can now work with up to 3 different users while being offline.
-The users will need to have access to internet for the frist log in of each account and will be able to switch accounts after without requiring access to the Internet.
+The users will need to have access to the internet for the first login of each account and will be able to switch accounts after without requiring access to the Internet.

 ![](resources/images/capture-app-image185.png){ width=25%}
 ![](resources/images/capture-app-image186.png){ width=25%}

 The users will be able to manage the user accounts and delete accounts if needed.
-When the maximum number of accounts is reached, it will be necesary to delete one of the existing accounts to log in to a new one.
+When the maximum number of accounts is reached, it will be necessary to delete one of the existing accounts to log in to a new one.

 ![](resources/images/capture-app-image187.png){ width=25%}
 ![](resources/images/capture-app-image188.png){ width=25%}